bull1588/os-fileexplorer/README.md

 - launching of files, if there is a default application for launch already set up on the device.

 ## Development Obstacles
+Recursion was not fully implemented.
+- Displaying first-depth folders works fine (but detecting clicks does not)
+- Attempting to read through and populate deeper folders led to many segfaults and logical errors that we unfortunately did not have time to correct.